Codecademy/docs/content/language-agnostic/encyclopedia/what-is-jupyter-notebook.md

   - "https://www.codecademy.com/learn/paths/data-science"
 ---

-Is a popular web application developed by a large open community of data workers that allows users to create and share documents containing inputs and outputs of code, narrative text, and visualizations.
+Jupyter Notebook is a popular web application developed by a large open community of data workers that allows users to create and share documents containing inputs and outputs of code, narrative text, and visualizations.

 Data workers use Jupyter Notebook as an integrated development environment (IDE) for these web application and notebook documents features.

 ### Web Application